michaelosbornegit/blockchain-provenance/README.md

 truffle test
 ```
 and watch as the tests pass with flying colors.
 Then inspect the code in ./tests and ./contracts to see what you did.
 UI and actual functionality coming, but for now that's it.

+# update
+Working on creating a React webpage using [Drizzle](https://truffleframework.com/drizzle) which hooks into your private network through Metamask.

+huge readme coming soon with instructions on how to test this on your private blockchain and a walkthrough of what is happening